opazupa/sauna-booker/README.md

 > _**Home**_ `sauna-booker` 📖 📅

-Books sauna slots for you automatically based on your preferences. 🎢
+Books sauna slots for you automatically based on your preferences when they are published. 🎢

 ## Features 📦💥

-- Book sauna slots automatically with **puppeteer** runnning in AWS Lambda
+- Book sauna slots (4 weeks inito future) automatically with **puppeteer** runnning in AWS Lambda
 - Daily [configurable sauna preferences](./app/configuration/sauna-preference.ts) for booking.
 - Serverless framework + Cloudformation for infra.
 - _**Sentry.io**_ on issue lookout!